-The modules Intercultural Leadership and Analytics Coaching have limited spaces and we try to reserve spaces for incoming students, subject to availability.
+The course Intercultural Leadership has limited spaces and we try to reserve spaces for incoming students, subject to availability.
 We cannot promise that we can accommodate all registrations and advise you to check beforehand to see if a space is available for you.